-- Inconsistent, unreliable and inappropriate behaviour. - Improper relationship with client. - Aggressive or threatening behaviour. - Unlawful discrimination on the grounds of age, gender, race, ethnic origin, disability, sexual orientation, religion and belief, socio-economic background. - Criminal conviction/cautions (consideration will be given if the offence involves):
+- Inconsistent, unreliable and inappropriate behaviour.

+- Improper relationship with client.

+- Aggressive or threatening behaviour.

+- Unlawful discrimination on the grounds of age, gender, race, ethnic origin, disability, sexual orientation, religion and belief, socio-economic background.

+- Criminal conviction/cautions (consideration will be given if the offence involves):

-- Violence.
+- $\circ$ Violence.

 - o Abuse.

-- Sexual misconduct.
+- o Sexual misconduct.

-- o Illegal supply of drugs.
+- Illegal supply of drugs.

-- o Child pornography.
+- Child pornography.

-- Dishonesty (theft or fraud).

-- Conduct that would bring the profession into disrepute or damage the credibility of the profession,
+- Dishonesty (theft or fraud). - Conduct that would bring the profession into disrepute or damage the credibility of the profession,